seedstack/website/content/docs/w20/manual/security.md

 The subject is the security term which refers to a security-centric view of an application user.
 It always have an identifier.
 A particular W20 application instance can only have zero or one subject connected at a time.
-Principals are key/value pairs associated to a subject and provide additional metadata about it, like its default culture, its full name, its avatar, etc...
+Principals are key/value pairs associated to a subject and provide additional metadata about it, like its default culture, its full name, its avatar, etc.

 ## Security providers